OnesLab/OnesLab.github.io/projects/index.md

 # {% include icon.html icon="fa-solid fa-wrench" %}Projects

+Most of our projects are led and conducted by our undergrad members.
 Check our latest projects below.

-{% include tags.html tags="publication" %}
+{% include tags.html tags="publication, featured" %}

 {% include search-info.html %}